End-to-End Sequential Sampling and Reconstruction for MRI: Method

 \section{Method}

 \reffig{flow_diagram} summarizes the co-design framework for our sequential sampling and reconstruction model.
 We partition the $\kappa$-space sampling budget into $T$ steps.
+In this paper, a model with $T$ sequential steps is denoted as ``$T$-Step Seq''.
 At each step, $t$, the pipeline applies a reconstructor, $A_w(\cdot)$, and a sampler, $\pi_\theta(\cdot)$.
 The goal of the reconstructor is to remove aliasing artifacts that appear in the zero-filled reconstruction, ${\vec{\hat{x}}_t}$:

 The goal of the sampler is to intelligently select which $\kappa$-space samples to observe next, based on previously observed measurements and a preliminary reconstruction:

 where $\vec{\hat{y}}_t$ and $\vec{\widetilde{y}}_t = \mathcal{F}({\vec{\tilde{x}}_t})$ denote the $\kappa$-space representation of the zero-filled image (${\vec{\hat{x}}_t}$) and the reconstructed image (${\vec{\tilde{x}}_t}$), respectively, $\vec{M}_t$ is a binary mask representing the sampling pattern collected up until step $t$, and $S$ is the sampling budget at each step.